GingaShift/AstroPhenomena-Explorer/docs/01_project_philosophy.md

 > “Look at what happens.
 Now let’s understand why.
 Then, if useful, here is how it can be calculated.”

+Explanation and visualization are not a separate phase.

+They are a transversal requirement of every module, at every stage of development.

+A module that calculates without explaining is not yet complete.

 ---

-## 10. Design as a Scientific Instrument
+## 12. Design as a Scientific Instrument

 Beauty is not a decorative layer in AstroPhenomena Explorer.